 Features and Ease of Use

-Its offers Windows and Linux hosting as its shared web hosting.
-In total, there are four Shared hosting plans with two reseller plans.
+Simple Hosting offers Windows and Linux hosting as its shared web hosting.
+In total, there are four shared hosting plans with two reseller plans.
 I’ll focus on the web hosting plans; they are suitable for small business websites and provide the following features:

 - Automatic backups every night

 - Up to five domains

 Simple Hosting uses premium hardware from HP, Cisco, NetApp, and Fortinet.
 Its server hardware is from HP, networking and routing equipment from Cisco, and firewall cluster from Fortinet.
 These are all reputable companies with top-notch products.

 The automatic backups are stored in an offsite location that’s stored more than 160 km away from the main data center to ensure that your data is available, regardless of what happens to the main data center.
 Email backups are kept for six months while others are kept for much shorter durations.